 – [Marty] Okay.
 So the major thing is we reduce the complexity of these distributed IoT, AI environments where you could think of us as a layer above it, we kind of virtualize it.
 And the reason why this is needed is because of their complexity.
 As I mentioned before, the reason it’s being driven that these absolutely built is because of climate change, sustainability requirements, safety, security and much more advanced operations in it than companies have ever done before.
 This is the move to real-time computing and it’s gonna be bigger than anything we’ve ever seen.

-– [Ryan] So to bring this full circle for our audience what are some use cases or solutions that you either have built yourself or that you are working with other partners to build that have been deployed?
+– [Ryan] So to bring this full circle for our audience what are some Applications or solutions that you either have built yourself or that you are working with other partners to build that have been deployed?
 I know there were something mentioned about turning your headquarters into a smart office was you know, for safety and then workforce health.
 But I just curious kind of across the board where you all focus and what are some interesting kind of real life examples of your application of the technology?

 – [Marty] Okay, so a couple of examples I’ll give one is smart building SoftBank, who’s a partner of ours built what they believe is the most advanced smart building or smart city as they call it in the world.
 It’s their Taka Sheba headquarters which is really kind of a campus in Tokyo that they’re moving into now.
 And what the set of applications do is they monitor for safety.
 So for example, if somebody has fallen in an elevator and hurt they’ll see it an EMT will be dispatched immediately or somebody is being attacked again through video cameras located throughout the premises it will be observed by the system and then the closest security personnel will be notified to go to that site immediately.
 Other types of capabilities are you could walk up to one of the supermarkets or food outlets that are located on the premises take something off the shelf and you’re automatically charged, automatically cleaning the place through robots.
 Also very interesting, they’re gonna add advertising focused advertising because they know who is who, and also security like letting people in the locations that they’re approved to go to et cetera.
 So there’s a whole slew of capabilities.
 And again, they believe this is the most advanced smart building in the world and they got to resell it over and over and over again.
 So SoftBank has of course, a Telco at the basic level is now adding value to their networks and resell applications over their networks.
 There’s another company in Japan that I’ll mention because I thought this was very innovative what they’re doing.
 Company’s name is Daikin and they’re the number one manufacturer of air conditioners in the world.
 And what they wanna do is they wanna supply air as a service.
 Now, first, that sounds a little strange, what do you mean air as a service?